renovate-bot/GoogleCloudPlatform-_-cloud-run-kafka-scaler/README.md

 #### 2. Deployed Cloud Run Consumer
-* A Kafka consumer workload must be deployed to Cloud Run (as a Service or Worker Pool) and configured to connect to your Kafka cluster and topic/consumer group.
+* A Kafka consumer workload must be deployed to Cloud Run (as a service or worker pool) and configured to connect to your Kafka cluster and topic/consumer group.
 * Identify the **Service Account email** used by this consumer workload (`CONSUMER_SA_EMAIL`).
 This service account needs permissions to interact with Kafka (e.g., read offsets).
 *   **(Best Practice)** Connect your Kafka consumers to your VPC network using [Direct VPC](https://cloud.google.com/run/docs/configuring/vpc-direct-vpc).
 This